simkimsia/mbe-model-compiler-for-django/README.md

 # mbe-model-compiler-for-python
 This is an attempt to build a semantic model compiler which is forked from the v5.3 of the java model compiler by Steve Tockey based on his book How to Engineer Software.

-The generated code from the semantic model is meant to be correct for Python 3.7.7 and above.
+The generated code from the semantic model is meant to be correct for Django 2.2 relying on Python 3.7.7 and above

 ## Map of what's going on